-So to stop pooling water most portable models can be covered with a tarp or custom fitted cover between use, then simply tipped out if needed.
+So to stop pooling water most portable models can be covered with a tarp or custom-fitted cover between use, then simply tipped out if needed.

-There are a couple of main ways of stopping your fire pit from flooding with rainwater, to avoid a messy gunk of wet ash at the bottom – so we’ll look at these below.
+There are a couple of main ways of stopping your in-ground fire pit from flooding with rainwater, to avoid a messy gunk of wet ash at the bottom – so we’ll look at these below.